Alex Call Player Props: Nationals vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 5.79 team ERA ranks last across all league pitching staffs.
+- The Athletics' 5.77 team ERA ranks last among all league pitching staffs.

-- Athletics pitchers combine to give up the fifth-most home runs in baseball (158 total, 1.4 per game).
+- Athletics pitchers combine to surrender 159 total home runs at a clip of 1.4 per game (fifth-most in baseball).

-- Medina makes the start for the Athletics, his 13th of the season.
-He is 3-8 with a 5.47 ERA and 79 strikeouts in 79 2/3 innings pitched.

-- The right-hander last appeared on Sunday against the San Francisco Giants, when he threw 3 1/3 innings, allowing three earned runs while giving up five hits.
+- The left-hander last appeared on Tuesday against the Texas Rangers, when he threw six innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.